The Guide

 • Some Saudi parents want more weight given to Arabic, Islamic studies and Quran inside the school day; one parent wrote that the school is "okay overall but lacks emphasis on religion and reading".

-• No Reddit, Mumsnet or expat-forum signal in English.
-The wider day-to-day picture sits behind WhatsApp and Arabic-language conversation rather than any public corpus.
+• No English-language parent signal exists in any public corpus.
+The wider day-to-day picture sits behind WhatsApp and Arabic-language conversation rather than any public source.

 Abi Bakr As Siddiq Branch Rd, An Nuzhah, Riyadh 12471, Saudi Arabia